Adrián Campos: Formula One

-Campos had been linked to a move into Formula One, and he considered buying the assets of the defunct Super Aguri team.
+Campos had been linked to a move into Formula One.
+In 1992, he assisted Nick Wirth in developing a car for Bravo F1 but the team ultimately did not make the grid for the 1993 season.
+He also considered buying the assets of the defunct Super Aguri team.
 In May 2009, Campos Grand Prix lodged an entry for the 2010 Formula One season, which was one of four to be accepted.
-The entry was successful along with Lotus F1, Manor GP & US F1.
+The entry was successful along with Lotus F1, Manor GP and US F1.
 The team, which was soon renamed to Campos Meta, confirmed on 30 October 2009 that Bruno Senna, who is Ayrton Senna's nephew, would be one of their drivers on the grid in 2010.

 In February 2010, with the Campos team struggling financially, a rescue deal was completed whereby shareholder José Ramón Carabante took over full control of the team.
 As part of the restructuring, Campos was replaced as team principal by Colin Kolles.
 The team was renamed Hispania Racing (or HRT F1), with Campos taking the role of executive vice-president.

 Personal life

-His maternal grandfather Luis Suñer was a noted industrialist in Spain.
+Campos' maternal grandfather Luis Suñer was a noted industrialist in Spain.
 His father founded the Avidesa frozen food company.
 He has a son whose name is also Adrián Campos Jr.

 Campos died on 27 January 2021, aged 60, due to an aortic dissection.

-Campos' home circuit of Circuit Ricardo Tormo has named its final turn after Campos.
+Campos' home circuit of Circuit Ricardo Tormo named its final turn after Campos.